gingray/rshade/README.md

 ![warcraft shade](https://github.com/gingray/rshade/raw/master/shade.jpg)

-Ruby Shade or RShade gem to help you to reveal which code are used in program execution.
+Ruby Shade or RShade gem to help you to reveal what lines of code are used in program execution.

 ```ruby
 trace = RShade::Trace.new